Nikon F3: Construction

 Nikon abandoned the earlier mechanically operated shutter of the F2 for a modern, electronically controlled, horizontally traveled metal curtain design.
+The F3's shutter made use of a quartz timer for precise control of exposure duration.
+In automatic/aperture priority (A) mode, this meant that the shutter speed was fully "stepless": the duration of the exposure was not restricted to the discrete series of preset manual speeds listed on the shutter dial.
+In practice this meant that, in aperture priority mode, while the meter may read to the user as having selected 1/125 sec. for proper exposure, the actual speed output upon firing the shutter could be, say, 1/108 sec. depending on the precise value required by the scene.
+The quartz timer also ensured the exactness of shutter speeds selected manually by the user, unlike previous fully mechanical F cameras, in which the actual shutter duration could deviate slightly from the listed speed due to inherent physical properties of the mechanism.
 The new shutter proved to be equally reliable and less maintenance-intensive overall, though the decision to retain the horizontal-travel design significantly limited its top flash sync speed (1/80 sec.) compared to other Nikons, some of which used the Copal shutter.
 This decision forced many disappointed press photographers to use Nikon's semi-pro bodies (FM, FE, FM2, FE2, etc.) instead when higher sync speeds were needed, usually for fill flash in daylight situations.
 The F4 finally solved this sync speed deficiency with Nikon's pro-grade SLR offerings with its 250th sync.
 In contrast to the manually operated F2, the F3's electronic shutter required battery power to operate, although the camera included a small backup mechanical release lever that tripped the shutter at 1/60 sec.

 The F3 continued the high quality of its predecessors, in some ways surpassing it.
 Tolerances were exacting, and typically Nikon – just enough for operation of the camera (with a small allowance for debris), yet not enough to inhibit cold-weather operation at temperatures where lubricants begin to gel.
 Only the finest quality mechanical and electronic parts were selected, and Nikon insisted that all electronic components be sourced with a guarantee of 20 years of continued supply.
 Not only did the F3 use ball-bearings to mount its shutter and film transport mechanisms, but additional clusters of bearings were added to the film advance to make one of the smoothest operating cameras ever built.
 Indeed, resistance is so low when operating the film advance that it is difficult to tell if there is film in the camera.